At least 24 dead after Mississippi tornado that causes destruction across the state

 "Many in the MS Delta need your prayer and God's protection tonight," the post said.
 "Watch weather reports and stay cautious through the night, Mississippi!"

-Now, officials are pleading for help as residents survey damage left after the storm's wake.
-Thousands in the region are still without power, according to poweroutage.us.
+Now, officials like Reeves are pleading for help as residents survey damage left after the storm's wake, with the governor tweeting on Saturday that search and rescue teams "are still active" and that the loss will be "felt in these towns forever."

 Forecasters have been warning about an outbreak of severe weather for days, even launching a weather balloon on Thursday.
 The deadly twisters come on the heels of damaging storms the region experienced on Thursday and Friday.